★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 industry_report

-Worlds most valuable dairy brand for the fifth consecutive year.
+most valuable dairy ranked brand for the sixth consecutive year

 Independent brand valuation supports brand-based demand moat.